Filing a Complaint

 Any employee or applicant for employment, who believes they have been discriminated or harassed based on their age, sex (gender), race, color, religion, national origin, marital status, physical or mental disability, medical condition, or sexual orientation or any other basis protected by law, may file a complaint of

-harassing or discriminatory behavior, hereby referred to as the Complaint, with the County's Equal Employment Opportunity (EEO) Office for resolution.
+harassing or discriminatory behavior with the County's Equal Employment Opportunity (EEO) Office for resolution.
 However, a complaint may also be filed with the California Department of Fair Employment and Housing (DFEH) or the Federal Equal Employment Opportunity Commission (EEOC).
-Internal resolution through the County's EEO Office is a faster and more private method of resolving the Complaint.

 What to Expect